schneider7/GitAnnounce/README.md

  - `ENV["ZULIP_DOMAIN"]` is your Zulip domain.
 For example, if your Zulip URL is `http://zulip.yourdomain.com`, your Zulip domain is yourdomain.
 This should have no spaces or capital letters.
  - `ENV["STREAM_NAME"]` is the name of the stream you'd like to post the updates to.
 Create this stream *before* you use the engine. e.g. "GitHub Notifications" (with the quotes, if your stream name has spaces in it).
  - `ENV["BOT_EMAIL"]` is the "email" of the bot you just made, that will post the updates.
- - `ENV["BOT_EMAIL_2]` is the "email" of the second bot, that will be the GitHub interface bot.
  - `ENV["BOT_API_KEY"]` is the Zulip API key for the bot you just made.
  - `ENV["GITHUB_TOKEN"]` is the GitHub API access key you want to use.
 This is necessary because if your organization's repos are private, the `GET` requests done by GitAnnounce will fail unless you provide this authentication.
- - `ENV["GITHUB_ORG"]` is the name of your GitHub organization.
-E.g. urs is SycamoreEducation.

  You'll also need to create a file in your Rails app, under `config/initializers` and name it `git_announce.rb`.
 In this file, create both a config hash and array as shown below, and populate it with your development team's information: